 - Postulates of kinetic molecular theory.

-- Motion of particles of a gas according to kinetic theory.
+- The motion of particles of a gas according to kinetic theory.

 - Values of standard temperature and pressure (STP).